rkokkelk/todo.txt-ext/README.md

 * Search for complete and incomplete Todo's within Thunderbird using search paramaters such as Contexts or Projects.
 * Use Todo.txt's syntax directly within Thunderbird.

+## Mozilla

+Further information and usage statistics can be found at [Mozzila](https://addons.mozilla.org/en-US/thunderbird/addon/todotxt-extension/)

 # Usage

 The extension requires the following options: